African Violet Chimera

 extra plants of those you already have is an easy procedure.
 The most common way

-is by leaf cuttings.
+method, any violet can be propagated from a leaf cutting.
 Remove a fresh leaf from plant, cut the stem to about 1-1/2

-inches in length, and plant the leaf in a small potful of soil mix or
+inches in length, and plant the leaf in a small potl of prepared media.
+In

 plantlets will come up through the mix from the base of the leaf.
 These